openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH storage
     2. Enable and configure Contrail plugin
-    3. Add 3 nodes with controller role
+    3. Add a node with "controller" role
+    4. Add a node with "controller" + "MongoDB" multirole
+    5. Add a node with "controller"+ "ceph-OSD" multiroles
+    6. Add a node with "compute" + "ceph-OSD" + "cinder" multiroles
-    4. Add 2 nodes with "compute" and "Ceph-OSD" roles
+    7. Add a node with "compute" + "ceph-OSD" multiroles
-    5. Add a node with "MongoDB" role
+    8. Add a node with "MongoDB" role
-    6. Add a node with "contrail-config", "contrail-control" and "contrail-db" roles
+    9. Add a node with "contrail-config", "contrail-control" and "contrail-db" roles
-    7. Deploy cluster with plugin
+    10. Deploy cluster with plugin
-    8. Run OSTF tests
+    11. Run OSTF tests

 Expected results